pmean/classes/general/policy-on-extensions-and-rework.md

 You do not need to request extensions for discussion boards, quizzes, proposed final exam questions.
 Please do not abuse this and try your best to turn in your work without excessive delays.

+## Repeated requests for extensions

+If you need extensions in three or more consecutive weeks, we should discuss this.
+Send us an email explaining the circumstances surrounding your need for multiple extensions.
+We may need to set up a Zoom session to better understand your situation.

 ## Longer extensions

 It is important to keep the class concurrent.
 If some students are several weeks behind the rest of the class, the concurrent comments on the discussion board lose their value and the review sessions tend to lose focus.
 If you really need an extension of more than seven days, please send a request by email to both instructors.
-If you find yourself repeatedly needing lengthy extensions for your work, a video conference with your instructor may be helpful.

 ## Ask for extensions prior to the due date